sebheron/monaco-angular-ls/README.md

 ## Usage

 ### Setting up the worker
-Setting up the worker just requires two imports. `setupAngularWorker` must be called before the editor is intialised as it patches some of the monaco editor's internals to handle the extra features.
+The package exposes both the worker and a function to setup the worker. `setupAngularWorker` must be called before the editor is intialised as it patches some of the monaco editor's internals.
 To enable html template support, the `angularWorker` must be created outside of the `getWorker` function and returned for both **typescript** and **html** labels.
 Other labels like css, sass, etc. are supported but largely untested as of now.
 ```typescript
 import setupAngularWorker from 'monaco-angular';
 import angularWorker from 'monaco-angular/worker?worker';